 Ghazi Ahmet, was born in March 1935 in Kashgar and painted Uyghur Muqam in the 1970s.
 The artwork is one of the first Uyghur paintings to represent Uyghur cultural life, and one of the most famous.

-“Muqam” is a team referring to a variety of musical arrangements that are widespread throughout the communities in Xinjiang.
+“Muqam” is a team referring to a variety of musical arrangements that are widespread throughout the communities in East Turkistan (Also known as Xinjiang Uyghur Autonomous Region).
 A Muqam is a diverse mix of songs, dances, and music characterized by the diversity of content, choreography, musical styles, and instruments.
 The muqam has been performed throughout the province for centuries.
-Because of its location on the Silk Road, the Xinjiang region has always had a high degree of cultural exchange between East and West.
+Because of its location on the Silk Road, the East Turkistan has always had a high degree of cultural exchange between East and West.
 The muqam incorporates these themes from many cultures of Central Asia.

 The painting Uyghur Muqam illustrates this Uyghur community practice.
 In the painting, you’ll see a variety of traditional instruments including a rewap and dutar, which are both stringed instruments.
 The subjects in the painting wear regional clothing and each man wears a Uyghur hat called a doppa.
 This iconic painting celebrates both the historical and contemporary life of Uyghur society.